mpy-dev-ml/rBUM/PROJECT_BRIEF.md

 # rBUM Project Brief

 ## Project Overview

-rBUM (Restic Backup Manager) is a native macOS application providing a graphical user interface for Restic backup operations.
-The application aims to simplify backup management while maintaining Restic's powerful features and security model.
+rBUM (Restic Backup Manager) is a native macOS application providing a graphical user interface for [Restic](https://restic.net/) backup operations.
+The application aims to enhance the user experience of Restic on macOS whilst maintaining its powerful features and security model.

+### About Restic Integration

+rBUM is built as a GUI wrapper around Restic, developed by Alexander Neumann and contributors.
+We acknowledge and respect Restic's:
+- Robust security architecture
+- Efficient backup engine
+- Proven reliability
+- Active community development

+Our goal is to complement Restic by providing a native macOS interface, not to replace or modify its core functionality.
+All backup operations are performed by Restic itself, ensuring that users benefit from its security guarantees and performance optimisations.

 ## MVP Phase (5 Days)
 ### Day 1: Basic Structure and Restic Integration